ChristophGmeiner/sbmd/readme.md

 ![](sbmd_dag01.png)

+The overall dag runs max.
+1 hour.
+I inserted all the waiting tasks for stretching out the web requests.
+Basically all the gatering work is done with BashOperators calling the relevant Python scripts (see below).
+In the long run, one could think about making individual operators for these purposes.

 I chose S3 and the json format, since it is the most natural way to store this data (since the API request result in single a single json file per record).
 In this way the raw data can be stored flexible and marked accordingly when loaded to the database.
 Therfore I have perfect control, what data was already loaded, what was not yet loaded and when what was loaded.
 Also concerning costs it is - according to my current knowledge - the most sufficient way for this process.